mdjarv/JoystickVisualizer/README.md

 ## Credits

-This project was made by Mathias Djärv using the Unity 5 game engine and SharpDX for parsing joystic input.
+This project was created by me, Mathias Djärv, using the Unity 5 game engine and SharpDX for parsing joystick input.

 3D model of the Thrustmaster Warthog Joystick was made by Daniel S. and can be found on 3D Warehouse: